 A Unique Chiropractic Treatment: Active Release Technique

-Active release technique is a soft tissue treatment using a hands-on approach.
+The active release technique is a soft tissue treatment using a hands-on approach.
 This technique is comparable to a very specific massage-like treatment combined with stretching and motion.
-This allows the therapist to not only treat, but to diagnose soft tissue injuries by feeling the texture of muscles and fascia.
+This allows the therapist to not only treat but to diagnose soft tissue injuries by feeling the texture of muscles and fascia.

-The speed of the motion can be adjusted, as slow motion is more tolerable.
-The pressure used on the different tissues is based on patient tolerance, making it a comfortable and effective treatment for any musculoskeletal conditions.
+The speed of the motion can be adjusted, as slow-motion is more tolerable.
+The pressure used on the different tissues is based on patient tolerance, making it a comfortable and effective treatment for many musculoskeletal conditions.